 A minor is a related, logical package of subjects.
 The minor element in your programme has to be logical in terms of structure and cohesion, with introductory subjects, followed by a summary of the main themes in the field, so that students who are less familiar with the field are able to follow the courses.
 In Leiden minors carry 30 study credits, but it is also possible to study for half this number of credits.

-Leiden minors are in principle broadly accessible; that is, there are no specific admission criteria provided you have earned your first-year certificate.
+Leiden minors are in principle broadly accessible; that is, there are no specific admission criteria.
 But, in view of the final attainment levels envisaged, minors are most suitable for third-year bachelor's students.
 A small number of minors at the Faculty of Science and the Educational minors (teacher education) have particular admission requirements.
 More information can be found in the e-Prospectus.

 Preparing for the master's